JPvRiel/personal_ca_code_sign_tls/README.md

 ./issue_tls_local_cert.sh
 ```

-The certifcate subject alternative names and key usage extensions of interest (for use with localhost):
+The certificate subject alternative names and key usage extensions of interest (for use with localhost):

 ```console
         X509v3 extensions: